 f) exception processing, which involves dealing with users who are unable to upload readable images due to incomplete appendages or unreadable prints;

 g) productivity losses resulting from the implementation learning curve; and device maintenance.

 5) Acceptance by users: In general, the less intrusive a biometric is, the more likely it is to be accepted.
 Certain consumer groups, such as religious and civil-liberties organizations, have, however, opposed biometric technology due to privacy concerns.

 6) Essential security level: Organizations should decide if the application requires a medium, moderate, or high level of protection.

 This option will have a significant impact on which biometric is most suitable.
-For low-to-moderate security applications, behavioral biometrics are usually sufficient; for high-security applications, physical biometrics are needed.
+Behavioural biometrics are usually sufficient; for high-security applications, physical biometrics are needed.

 7) Stability in the long run: The stability of a biometric should be addressed, as well as the technology's maturity, degree of standardization, level of vendor and government support, market share, and other support factors.
 Technology that is mature and standardized has a greater level of stability.